aemodular/GRAINS/Grains-BernoulliGate/README.md

 When the module receives a gate on input A, it tosses a (virtual) coin.
 Depending on the outcome of the coin toss the gate is set to output _OUT_ or _D_

-The probablity can be influeced by setting input IN1/Pot1: When IN1/Pot1 is set to the middle position, the chance of heads/tails is 50/50.
+The probablity can be influenced by setting input IN1/Pot1: When IN1/Pot1 is set to the middle position, the chance of heads/tails is 50/50.
 The more the input is set to the left or to the right, the higher the probablity of either heads or tails as a result of the coin toss.

+When Pot2 is turned to the right, latch mode is enabled.
+In latch mode output _OUT_ or _D_ stay high until the other output gets activated.

 * __Demovideo__ for Grains 'Bernoulli Gate' is available here: https://www.youtube.com/watch?v=tPaAOLuh5cg